THANNAGA/Reset-Networks/README.md

 The master network forces the grid of subnetworks underneath to organize in order to solve the task, distributing work in a way that creates topography.
 Exactly how this happens is still not clear, but the results below provide a few hints.

-The notebooks hosted in this Github and on Google Colab demonstrate that Reset networks can perform classification at scale -which arguably is not so suprising- while also exhibiting emergent topographic organization at each level.
+The notebooks hosted in this Github and on Google Colab demonstrate that Reset networks can perform classification at scale -which arguably is not so suprising- while also exhibiting emergent topographic organization.

 ## Reset networks show clustering for MNIST, Fashion MNIST and CIFAR-10